JuiceFS Cloud Service Quick Start Guide

 -

-- Trash Expiration Time: Days to keep deleted files, set to zero to disable.
-Files in trash remains billable, learn more at "Trash".
+Trash Expiration Time: Days to keep deleted files, set to zero to disable.
+Files in trash remains billable, read trash for more.

-- Advanced Options Bucket Name: The object storage bucket used by the file system, you can fill in an already created bucket, or JuiceFS will try to create for you on the first mount (Access Key/Secret Key is required to have create bucket permission).
+Advanced Options Bucket (or full endpoint): The object storage bucket used by the file system, use an existing bucket or JuiceFS will try to create for you upon the first mount (Access Key/Secret Key must be associated with bucket create permission).

 Upon creation, you will be redirected to the settings page, follow the instructions to mount the newly created file system.
-Note the Token in the settings page, this is unique for each file system, and is used to authenticate when you mount this file system.
+Note the Token in the settings page, this is used by clients to authenticate against the web console and fetch relevant configs, when you mount a JuiceFS file system.

 Mounting the file system

-JuiceFS can be mounted on any computers connected to the Internet, and then be used like a local disk.
-But with production environments, machines should be in the same region as the file system's object storage, in order to achieve the best cost and performance.
+In order to mount JuiceFS, node is required to have access to the metadata service and the corresponding object storage.
+For a production environment, mount points should be located in the same region as the file system's object storage, in order to achieve the best performance.

 Client installation

-by convention, you can also modify it according to the actual situation.
+(you can modify it according to the actual situation).

 - curl